The Missing Cross to Purity

 and this spiritual worship is in the spirit and truth, Christ Jesus,

-the spiritual man, the heavenly man, which the second Adam,
+the spiritual man, the heavenly man,

 And so, everyone is to be in it, and to walk in the truth, and in the spirit,